Mi Soundbar Launched in India by Xiaomi: Everything You Need to Know

-Xiaomi on Thursday launched the Mi Soundbar in India, alongside the Mi LED TV 4X Pro 55-inch model, and Mi LED TV 4A Pro 43-inch model.
-Xiaomi live streamed a launch on Mi.com and Flipkart, and there, it revealed the new Mi TV models' price in India, as well as their availability and specifications.
+Xiaomi on Thursday launched the Mi Soundbar in India, alongside the Mi LED TV 4X Pro 55-inch model and Mi LED TV 4A Pro 43-inch model.
+The company had live streamed the launch on Mi.com and Flipkart, and as a part of which, Xiaomi revealed the new Mi TV models' price in India, as well as their availability and specifications.
 The Mi Soundbar received the same treatment.
-Xiaomi claims the Mi Soundbar can be set up in just 30 seconds, which is one of its highlight features.
-With the launch, the company claims it has forayed into the home audio market in India.
+Xiaomi claims the Mi Soundbar can be set up in just 30 seconds, which is one of its highlight features, and packs two 20mm dome speakers and two 2.5-inch woofers.
+With the launch, the company claims that it has forayed into the home audio market in India.
+The Mi Soundbar will go on sale next week alongside the new Mi LED TV models.

 Mi Soundbar price in India